 Air Seychelles sees record guest numbers during Feast of Assumption

-Air Seychelles recorded the busiest travel period on its domestic network in 2015, with 3,118 guests flying between Mahé and Praslin for the Feast of Assumption holiday weekend.
+Air Seychelles recorded the busiest travel period on its domestic network in 2016, with over 4,500 guests flying between Mahé and Praslin for the Feast of Assumption holiday weekend.

 “The extra domestic flights were added to match the level of interest in the market and were met with a fantastic response.

-“Additional staff were on duty and more shifts introduced to handle the extra flights, 90 per cent of which were operated on time.”
+“Additional staff was on duty and more shifts introduced on both Praslin and Mahe Domestic terminal to handle the extra flights.”

 About Air Seychelles